If you are thinking of using cloth diapers, you are headed in the right direction.

 (12 diapers x 2) + 12 (for emergencies) = Around 36 diapers

-Thirty-six cloth diapers is a decent-sized stock, to begin with.
+Thirty-six cloth diapers are a decent-sized stock, to begin with.
 Remember, the baby will outgrow the size quickly.
 If you can speed up your laundry, you can survive with a lesser count.
 Anyhow, we’d recommend not going below 30.

 How long will a cloth diaper last before I need to replace it?